RooDie10/ExploreMars/README.md

-this will be web app for mars expedition using htmx + tailwind as frontend, typescript + nodejs + express as backend, handlebars as temlating language, firestore database as database
+this will be ssr website for mars expedition using htmx + tailwind as frontend, typescript + nodejs + express as backend, pug as templating language, firestore as database